 South Bund Fabric Market

-Offers vast reams of fabric and trimmings at bargain prices.
-Bring your favorite pieces and have the onsite tailors sew made-to-measure replicas.
-Expect to pay approximately 1,200 RMB for a suit including material and workmanship.
+Here you’ll find vast reams of fabric and trimmings at bargain prices.
+Bring your favorite pieces of clothing, and onsite tailors can sew made-to-measure replicas!
+Expect to pay approximately 1,200 RMB for a suit, including materials and workmanship.

 399 Lujiabang Rd. near South Zhongshan Rd.